Drakken/Metl/README.md

 Metl
 ====

-a generic PEG parsing sytsem based on OMeta, OCaml, and Camlp4
+a generic PEG parsing system based on OMeta, OCaml, and Camlp4